ehn-dcc-development/hcert-kotlin/README-js.md

 ## Cose

-Since the only available JS implementation of COSE was designed as a Node.js (CommonJS) module, a few additional steps were needed to integrate it with our kotlin code base.
+The only available JS implementation of COSE was designed as a Node.js (CommonJS) module.
+Since it makes use of some Node-specific APIs, we couldn't simply integrate it using kotlin's npm dependency mechanism.
+Instead, a few additional steps were needed to integrate it with our kotlin code base.

 We utilise a custom build step based on browserify for turning the NodeJS module into a self-contained browser library for consumption from the kotlin side.

 The current first draft of the general process follows these steps: